 - If you’re very new to growing indoor plants, wait for the plant to droop a little before watering again so that you’ll know it definitely requires water.

 - Must check out these houseplant watering tips to learn more.

 The diameter of the pot ranging from 8 to 10 inches is enough to hold a mature peace lily plant.
-Initially, you can plant it in a smaller container which is 6-8 inches wide, and deep similarly or more.
+Initially, you can plant it in a smaller container that is 6-8 inches wide and deep similarly or more.
 If you’re growing two-three of these plants together, you’ll need a large 12 inches pot.

 Have a look at the most pretty peace lily pictures from Instagram here